SkylineCommunications/dataminer-docs/connector-help/connector_help/HP_Storageworks_MSA.md

 #### HTTP Main Connection

-This driver uses a HTTP connection and requires the following input during element creation:
+This connector uses a HTTP connection and requires the following input during element creation:

 HTTP Settings:

 - **IP address/host**: The polling IP of the device, eg 10.11.12.13

-## Usage for Driver Range v2.0.0.x
+## Usage for connector Range v2.0.0.x

 ### General page